ArchiCroc/pup/README.md

 - Getting the menu to collapse bootstrap style on small screens is on my todo list

 Testing Coverage still sucks
-- Creating default Test via the Plop code generator is on my Roadmap
+- Creating default tests via the Plop code generator is on the Roadmap

 ### Getting Started - Install Prereqs and run the local dev server
 ```shell